cyin3/ee106a/index.md

 d) How does your complete system work?
 Describe each step.

 ### Results
 a) How well did your project work?
-What tasks did it perform? (b) Illustrate with pictures and at least one video.
+What tasks did it perform?
+b) Illustrate with pictures and at least one video.
+<video src="demovideos/red.mp4" width="320" height="200" controls preload></video>

 ### Conclusion

 ### Team